Anir-Ln/Anir-Ln/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on a e-dictionary for the Amazigh language
+- 🔭 I’m currently working on an e-dictionary for the Amazigh language
 - 🌱 I’m currently learning Web developpement
 - 👯 I’m looking to collaborate on scaling Amazigh language presence in the age of tech
 - 🤔 I’m looking for help with Problem solving (comptitive programiing) / web dev